stanford-cs348k/readings/README.md

 * [What Makes a Graphics Systems Paper Beautiful](https://graphics.stanford.edu/~kayvonf/notes/systemspaper/).
 Fatahalian (2019)
   * A major theme of this course is "thinking like a systems architect".
 This short blog post discusses how systems artitects think about the intellectual merit and evaluation of systems.
 Read the blog post, and click through to some of the paper links.
 These are the types of issues, and the types of systems, we will be discussing in this class.
   * If you want to read ahead, give yourself some practice with identifying "goals and constraints" by looking at sections 1 and 2 of Google's paper [Burst Photography for High Dynamic Range and Low-Light Imaging on Mobile Cameras](https://research.google/pubs/pub45586/).
-What were the goals and constraints underlying the design of the camera application in Google Pixel Smartphones?
+What were the goals and constraints underlying the design of the camera application in Google Pixel smartphones?

 __Other Recommended Readings:__